Vegetables are low in calories but rich in vitamins, minerals and other important nutrients.

 Although avocados are a fairly high-calorie food, they may be beneficial for weight management.
 In one study, overweight people who included half an avocado in their lunch reported feeling fuller and had less desire to eat over the next five hours (27).

 Summary Avocados provide 3 grams of net carbs per serving.
 They promote feelings of fullness and are high in heart-healthy fat and fiber.

 Cauliflower is one of the most versatile and popular low-carb vegetables.

 It has a very mild taste and can be used as a substitute for potatoes, rice and other higher-carb foods.

-One cup (100 grams) of raw cauliflower contains 5 grams of carbs, three of which are fiber.
+One cup (100 grams) of raw cauliflower contains 5 grams of carbs, 3 of which are fiber.
 It's also high in vitamin K and provides 77% of the RDI for vitamin C (28).

-Bottom Line: Cauliflower contains 2 grams of digestible carbs per serving.
-It is also high in vitamins K and C, and may help prevent heart disease and cancer.
+Summary Cauliflower contains 2 grams of digestible carbs per serving.
+It is also high in vitamins K and C and may help prevent heart disease and cancer.

 Green beans are sometimes referred to as snap beans or string beans.

-They're high in the green pigment known as chlorophyll, which animal studies suggest may help protect against cancer (32).
+They're high in chlorophyll, which animal studies suggest may help protect against cancer (32).

 In addition, they contain carotenoids, which are associated with improved brain function during aging (33).